Comparing Aphria (APHA) & The Competition

-Aphria (NASDAQ: APHA) is one of 33 publicly-traded companies in the “Medicinals & botanicals” industry, but how does it weigh in compared to its rivals?
-We will compare Aphria to related companies based on the strength of its risk, analyst recommendations, dividends, institutional ownership, valuation, earnings and profitability.
+Aphria (NASDAQ: APHA) is one of 33 public companies in the “Medicinals & botanicals” industry, but how does it contrast to its competitors?
+We will compare Aphria to similar businesses based on the strength of its valuation, dividends, analyst recommendations, profitability, earnings, institutional ownership and risk.

-Aphria has a beta of 2.13, indicating that its share price is 113% more volatile than the S&P 500.
-Comparatively, Aphria’s rivals have a beta of 2.57, indicating that their average share price is 157% more volatile than the S&P 500.

-This table compares Aphria and its rivals revenue, earnings per share and valuation.
+This table compares Aphria and its competitors top-line revenue, earnings per share (EPS) and valuation.

 |Gross Revenue